vokhidovhusan/installations/PyTorch/libtorch_on_windows_10.md

 ```
 https://download.pytorch.org/libtorch/cu111/libtorch-win-shared-with-deps-1.8.1%2Bcu111.zip
 ```
 4. Unzip the downloaded file.
 Go to the folder where you downloaded libtorch archive file and unzip it.
-Or you can just use `Command Prompt`.
+Or you can just use `Command Prompt` to unzip it.
 For example:

 ```
 unzip libtorch-win-shared-with-deps-1.8.1+cu111